 There was a mercifully brief period when Buddhism was discussed in the West as a system of religious discipline with no real moral or ethical element.
-With the wide popularity of works by the Dalai Lama and Thich Nhat Hanh, I don’t imagine anyone persists in that error, but two particularly vivid and readable books on Zen ethics are The Mind of Clover (North Point Press) and The Practice of Perfection (Counterpoint) by Robert Aitken.
-Aitken was an American exposed to Zen by meeting R.H.
-Blyth in the internee camps in Japan during the war, and who later founded the Diamond Sangha in Hawaii; I believe most of his books are still in print.
+With the wide popularity of works by the Dalai Lama and Thich Nhat Hanh, I don’t imagine anyone persists in this error, but two particularly vivid and readable books on Zen ethics are The Mind of Clover (North Point Press) and The Practice of Perfection (Counterpoint) by Robert Aitken.
+Aitken is an American who was exposed to Zen by meeting R.H.
+Blyth in the internee camps during the war, and who later founded the Diamond Sangha in Hawaii; I believe most of his books are still in print.

-In turn, R. H. Blyth was the author of Zen in English Literature and Oriental Classics, an Englishman who moved to Japan and whose books on the haiku are still among the best on the topic.
+R. H. Blyth was the author of Zen in English Literature and Oriental Classics, an Englishman who moved to Japan and whose books on the haiku are still among the best on the topic.
 Zen in English Literature is a wild man’s book, leaping about madly and certainly not orthodox in approach; but it’s got great stuff in it that I can’t imagine being written by an Easterner.
-Unfortunately, it isn’t easy or cheap to get hold of; the original Hokuseido Press edition and the Dutton paperback are both long out of print.
-Another title some reprint house should get hold of.
-Robert Aitken in his first published book, A Zen Wave: Basho’s Haiku and Zen (Weatherhill, 1978), showed himself very much Blyth’s able student: the book is a collection of Dharma talks based on the work of the greatest master of the haiku form, which manage to leave the poetry intact.
+The original Hokuseido Press edition is long out of print but was, happily, reprinted by Angelico Press in 2016.
+Robert Aitken in his first published book, A Zen Wave: Basho’s Haiku and Zen (Weatherhill, 1978), showed himself very much Blyth’s able student: the book is a collection of Dharma talks based on the work of the great master of the haiku form, which manage to leave the poetry intact.
 Gary Snyder called it “a superb book on Basho, real life and poetry all at once,” and he was right.